 Our preference is to prepare the skin for all patients prior to any energy-based device treatment, but most fair-skinned patients (Fitzpatrick skin type 1 or 2) can have the treatment on the same day as the consultation.
 Patients with slightly darker skin may be able to go ahead with the treatment, but patients with darker skin tones or who have a higher risk of post-inflammatory hyperpigmentation may be advised to use topical lightening agents for several weeks before scheduling a treatment.
 We sell these topical treatments at The Manse Clinic.

 You should plan for the appointment to take 30 minutes, but the treatment itself usually takes only about 15 minutes.
 During the procedure, you’ll lay down and have your face thoroughly cleansed.
-With laser or IPL, the provider will put goggles on you to protect your eyes before turning on the device.
+With laser or IPL, the practitioner will put goggles on you to protect your eyes before turning on the device.

-One to 3 treatments are usually needed, scheduled at least 3 weeks apart, to reduce the appearance of broken capillaries.
+1-5 or more treatments are usually needed, scheduled at least 3 weeks apart, to reduce the appearance of broken capillaries.
 The procedure itself involves little discomfort and few patients need a topical anaesthetic before undergoing the laser treatment.

 After Treatment Care